 The open source, turn-key solution that is ready for your business!

 Take a look for yourself and be amazed!

 OPNsense, truly turn-key solution.

-OPNsense® is a free, open source customized distribution of FreeBSD 11 tailored for use as a firewall and router.
+OPNsense® is a free, open source customized distribution of HardenedBSD 11.2 (a security-enhanced fork of FreeBSD) tailored for use as a firewall and router.
 It includes a long list of features including high-end features not found in pfSense such as inline Intrusion Prevention.
 The robust firmware upgrade mechanism assures fast and reliable upgrades and allows for fast reaction on emerging threats.